Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Definitions

 Moreover, when $\hE_\sigma^{\hilb}$ is equipped with its topology of Hilbert space, and $\hE_\sigma$ with its canonical topology of separated locally convex complex vector space, the inclusion morphism

 is continuous with dense image. \end{proposition}

-Finally observe that the constructions (i) and (ii) are clearly compatible with isometric isomorphisms of pro-hermitian vector bundles.
+Finally observe that the constructions \ref{limnaive} and \ref{limHilb} are clearly compatible with isometric isomorphisms of pro-Hermitian vector bundles.

-\subsubsection{An alternative description of pro-hermitian vector bundles}
+\subsection{An alternative description of pro-Hermitian vector bundles}

-(i) The previous constructions lead us to the following alternative definition of pro-hermitian vector bundles over $\Spec \OK$, which turns out to be more flexible as their initial definition in terms of projective systems of (finite dimensional) hermitian vector bundles.
+The previous constructions lead us to the following alternative definition of pro-hermi\-tian vector bundles over $\Spec \OK$, which turns out to be more flexible as their initial definition in terms of projective systems of (finite dimensional) Hermitian vector bundles.

-We may define a pro-hermitian vector bundle over $\Spec \OK$ as the data
+We may define a pro-Hermitian vector bundle over $\Spec \OK$ as the data

-where $\hE$ is an object of $CTC_{\OK}$ and where, for every field embedding $\sigma: K \hra \C$, $E_{\sigma}^{\hilb}$ denotes a complex Hilbert space, $\Vert. \Vert_\sigma$ its norm, and $i_\sigma: E_\sigma^{\hilb} \longrightarrow \hE_\sigma$ a continuous injective $\C$-linear map with dense image.
+where $\hE$ is an object of $\CTC_{\OK}$ and where, for every field embedding $\sigma: K \hra \C$, $E_{\sigma}^{\hilb}$ denotes a complex Hilbert space, $\Vert. \Vert_\sigma$ its norm, and $i_\sigma: E_\sigma^{\hilb} \longrightarrow \hE_\sigma$ a continuous injective $\C$-linear map with dense image.

 The data are required to be com\-pa\-tible with complex conju\-gation.
 Namely, one requires the existence, for every $\sKC,$ of a $\C$-antilinear bijective isometry $\gamma_\sigma: E^\hilb_\sigma \lrasim E^\hilb_{\overline{\sigma}}$ such that the following relation hold, where $\overline{\cdot}$ denotes the $\C$-antilinear isomorphism from $\hE_\sigma:= \hE \hat{\otimes}_{\sigma}\C$ onto $\hE_{\overline{\sigma}}:= \hE\hat{\otimes}_{\overline{\sigma}}\C$ deduced from the complex conjugation on $\C$: